mRs-/Black-Friday-Deals/README.md

 Braindump your thoughts - It turns your stream of thoughts from speech into well-structured written text ✨

+### 💸 [PaletteBrain 3](https://www.palettebrain.com/?utm_source=github&utm_medium_social&utm_campaign=bf2024&utm_content=mrs) - Lifetime Family Plan 51% OFF with code **LASTLTDBF51**

+Access the power of ChatGPT across all your macOS apps with the press of a shortcut.
+Stop wasting time switching between windows and copying-pasting texts.

 <p>&nbsp;</p>

 ## Video Software